 Financial Aid Process

-For the 2017-18 school year, 33% of students at Choate receive need-based financial aid; the average award offsets 75% of tuition.
 Choate meets 100% of a family’s demonstrated financial need based on the total cost of attendance including tuition, fees, travel, books, and other supplies.
-Students with exceptionally high levels of demonstrated need will also receive financial assistance with the cost of books, travel, supplies, and other needs.
+Students with exceptionally high levels of demonstrated need in addition to tuition receive financial assistance with the cost of books, travel, supplies, and other needs.

-- On the Pre-Interview Information Form, indicate you would like to receive financial aid information.
+- On Choate's Inquiry Form or Gateway Candidate Profile, indicate you would like to receive financial aid information.

 - Information regarding Choate’s financial aid program, along with specific instructions for applying for aid, will be forwarded to all email addresses on file.

 - Please indicate on the admission application (in the Parent/Guardian Statement) that your family will be applying for financial aid.

 - Complete the PFS online with School and Student Services by NAIS (sss.nais.org).
 Please note: Choate’s school code is 2392.